-Let $G$ be a countable discrete group, H a subgroup of $G$, the {\it commensurator} of H is defined to be A discrete group is said to be {\it C*-simple} if every unitary representation, which is weakly contained in the regular representation of $G$, is weakly equivalent to the regular representation.
-Let $\gamma, \delta$ be geometric multi-curves, then $\gamma$ and $\delta$ are {\it of the same type} if there is an element $f$ in $\M(S)$ such that $f(\gamma) = \delta$.
-We say a subgroup $H$ of $G$ has the {\it spectral gap property} if the unitary representation associated to the action $H \curvearrowright X = G/H - {H}$ does not have almost invariant vectors. \begin{lemma} Given a $1-$multi-curve $\gamma$, let $m$ be the number of its geometric components. \begin{enumerate} \item If $m = 3g-3+n$, then $G_{\gamma}$ is amenable. \item If $1 \leq m < 3g-3+n$, then $G_{\gamma}$ has the spectral gap property. \end{enumerate} \end{lemma} \begin{proof} If $m = 3g-3+n$, then $G_{\gamma}$ is virtually abelian, thus it is amenable.
-For other cases, as $m < 3g-3+n$, one can cut $S$ along geometric components so that the resulting possible disconnecting surfaces have at least one component which admit two pseudo-Anosov mapping classes and the two mapping classes generated a rank 2 pseudo-Anosov subgroup.
-Assume the components which admit pseudo-Anosov mapping classes are labelled as $T_1,...,T_k$, and the two pseudo-Anosov mapping classes on each $T_i$ and the group it generated are also labelled as $\varphi_i,\psi_i, H_i$.
-Note that these mapping classes all fix the boundaries of the surface.
-Then define two maps $\varphi, \psi$ on $S$ (thus its isotopy class) by extending $\varphi = \prod_i\varphi_i, \psi = \prod_i\psi_i$.
-Then the subgroup $H$ generated by $\varphi, \psi$ is a rank 2 free group.
-Moreover the action of $H$ on the set $X_{\gamma} - {\gamma}$ has trivial stabilizer.
-For suppose a element $\phi$ in $H$ fix $\delta \in X_{\gamma} - {\gamma}$, then by the construction of $H$, the geometric intersection number of $\delta$ and $\gamma$ is nonzero and it should intersect one of $T_i$.
-We can cut $S$ along $\gamma$ so that $\delta$ becomes a family of isotopy classes of arcs.
-Since $\phi$ fixes $\delta$, up to some power of $\phi$, it fixes each isotopy class of arcs, but then it can be shown that, for some $i$, there is an element in $H_i$ that fixes an isotopy class of an essential simple closed curve, which contradicts the assumption that $H_i$ is a pseudo-Anosov subgroup.
-By the Lemma \ref{lemma:discrete}, we can conclude that $G_{\gamma}$ has the spectral gap property. \end{proof}
+Let $G$ be a countable discrete group and H be a subgroup of $G$, the {\it commensurator} of H is defined to be A discrete group is said to be {\it C*-simple} if every unitary representation, which is weakly contained in the regular representation of $G$, is weakly equivalent to the regular representation.
+Let $\gamma$ and $\delta$ be geometric multi-curves, then $\gamma$ and $\delta$ are {\it of the same type} if there is an element $f$ in $\M(S)$ such that $f(\gamma) = \delta$.
+We say a subgroup $H$ of $G$ has the {\it spectral gap property} if the unitary representation $\ell^{2}(X)$ associated to the action $H \curvearrowright X = G/H - \{H\}$ does not have almost invariant vectors.
+In this section, we give a classification for unitary representations of $\M(S)$ associated to discrete measures. \begin{lemma} Given a $1-$multi-curve $\gamma$ on $S$ and let $m$ be the number of its geometric components. \begin{enumerate} \item If $m = 3g-3+n$, then $G_{\gamma}$ is amenable. \item If $1 \leq m < 3g-3+n$, then $G_{\gamma}$ has the spectral gap property. \end{enumerate} \end{lemma} \begin{proof} If $m = 3g-3+n$, then $G_{\gamma}$ is virtually abelian, thus it is amenable.
+For other cases, as $m < 3g-3+n$, one can cut $S$ along geometric components so that the resulting surface has at least one connected component that admits two pseudo-Anosov mapping classes generating a rank 2 pseudo-Anosov subgroup.
+Assume components admitting pseudo-Anosov mapping classes are labelled as $T_1,...,T_k$, two pseudo-Anosov mapping classes in each $\M(T_i)$ and the associated rank 2 pseudo-Anosov subgroup are also denoted by $\varphi_i,\psi_i, H_i$, respectively.
+Note that pseudo-Anosov homeomorphisms fix boundaries.
+Then define two maps $\varphi$ and $\psi$ on $S$ (thus their isotopy classes) by extending $\varphi = \prod_i\varphi_i$ and $\psi = \prod_i\psi_i$.
+Hence the subgroup $H$ generated by $\varphi$ and $\psi$ is a rank 2 free group.
+Moreover the action of $H$ on the set $X_{\gamma} - \{\gamma\}$ has trivial stabilizers.
+Otherwise, if an element $\phi$ in $H$ fix $\delta \in X_{\gamma} - \{\gamma\}$, then by the construction of $H$, the geometric intersection number of $\delta$ and $\gamma$ is nonzero and thus it intersects one of $T_i$.
+We cut $S$ along $\gamma$ so that $\delta$ becomes a family of isotopy classes of arcs.
+Since $\phi$ fixes $\delta$, up to some powers of $\phi$, it fixes each resulting isotopy class of arcs.
+But then it can be shown that, for some $i$, there is an element in $H_i$ that fixes the isotopy class of an essential simple closed curve, which contradicts the assumption that $H_i$ is a pseudo-Anosov subgroup.
+By Lemma \ref{lemma:discrete}, we can conclude that $G_{\gamma}$ has the spectral gap property. \end{proof}